Designing a Luxury Wellness Room | Luxury Wellness Suite

 Material consistency

-Wood, stone, linen, glass, and soft matte finishes help technologies feel integrated into the room instead of dropped into it.
+Wood, stone, glass, and soft matte finishes help equipment feel built in.

 02